 Symptoms sometimes take days to manifest and include:

-Injuries such as neck fractures and herniated discs could require surgery to repair.
+Injuries such as neck fractures and herniated discs can cause chronic pain and could require surgery to repair.

 2. Traumatic Brain Injuries

-You could cause a concussion or other traumatic brain injuries when you hit your head.
+When you hit your head, you may sustain serious head injuries including concussion or other traumatic brain injuries.
 A rear-end collision could cause your head to crash the steering wheel, airbag, or window.
 The force of the hit could cause any number of traumatic brain injuries, depending on the severity of the impact.

 Some of the symptoms of traumatic brain injuries include: